d-bl/MAE-gf/docs/marian.md

 [T-3cc]: https://d-bl.github.io/GroundForge/tiles?patchWidth=12&patchHeight=16&a1=tctc&b1=cc&c1=ctct&d1=cc&b2=c&d2=c&tile=5831,-4-7&footsideStitch=ctctt&tileStitch=c&headsideStitch=ctctt&shiftColsSW=-2&shiftRowsSW=2&shiftColsSE=2&shiftRowsSE=2

 ## Another fish
+![Another fish][pic-1111]
 The following patterns I created one quarter turned, so you had to work "upwards" from one square to another.
 As Groundforge does not support going upwards, I changed this into the diagram given in the picture and in the examples.

-![Another fish][pic-1111]
+<p style="clear: both"></p>

 * [mt-1114][T-1114], [mt-1111][T-1111] (after turning one quarter)